eagles-project/mam4xx/docs/development.md

 More details on these data structures can be found in the [HAERO documentation](https://eagles-project.github.io/haero/).

-_NOTE: This site will be published when we finish the open source paperwork for HAERO._

 ## C++ Guidelines

 C++ is a large, multi-paradigm programming language.
 The way C++ is used has